Loading...

 That’s great for the multibillion dollar weight loss industry, but not great for you — or your long-term health.
 In fact, studies show that the average woman wastes nearly 31 years of her life dieting to lose weight.
 The research is clear: if diets worked, they would work the first time.

 Here’s the truth: If weight loss feels impossible for you, there’s likely a metabolic or physiological imbalance that’s causing your body to hold onto excess weight.
+These biological imbalances can be connected to your hormone levels, adrenal glands, low thyroid function or even the brain’s neurotransmitter activity.

 In order to truly lose weight – and keep it off – you must first address the underlying physiological imbalance causing your weight loss resistance in the first place.
 Here’s how to do that.